tursodatabase/libsql/docs/USER_GUIDE.md

 ### Launching a replica server

-To start a a `sqld` server in replica mode, run:
+To start a `sqld` server in replica mode, run:

 ```console
 sqld \